 Goal #1: To continue to face the challenges brought forth by the COVID-19 pandemic, including modifying service delivery, providing protective equipment to members and staff and accessing new funding streams, all while following guidelines for the safety of all working and receiving services at Fellowship House.

 Goal #2: To ensure that staff have the tools needed to function optimally in the post-COVID world, including having webcam enabled computers, Zoom account availability and other necessary resources in order to provide services remotely, participating in meetings and conduct other business functions.

 Goal #3: To upgrade the Fellowship House to meet ADA accessibility guidelines, ensuring that the information is readily available to disabled individuals in a manner that is most accessible to them.

 Goal #4: To make all member records fully paperless.
 Fellowship House uses an effective electronic health record, AWARDS, for all documentation and member data entry.
 However, the ability to transition to a fully paper free system will require that all member signatures are obtained on the electronic platform as well.

 Goal #5: To enhance systems for technology and accounting, allowing us to develop new partnerships that will maximize our time and resources.

 Continual Implementation Goals

-Goal #5: To protect the agency’s finances, both for current needs and for the future.
-With this goal in mind and to maintain the current funding streams and open others as they may be available, we look at the agency’s costs and how we can spend money more effectively.
-We also look for new ways to provide services that can help us grow as an agency.
+Goal #6: To protect the agency’s finances, both for current needs and for the future.
+With this goal in mind and to maintain the current funding streams and open others as they may be available, we look at the agency’s costs and how we can spend money more effectively and ensure our programs are properly sized to meet the needs of the organization and its members.

 Thank you for your dedication to your own goals in attaining growth and work towards your own recovery.